The Web address of this

 (toxic compulsion) cannot be controlled by "will power" or "logic"

-be-cause it is caused by well-meaning Guardian
+because it is caused by well-meaning Guardian

-personality subselves who rigidly focus on achieving short -term relief from
+personality subselves who rigidly focus on achieving short-term relief from

 inner pain at the expense of long-term unhappiness.
 To permanently stop addictive thoughts and behaviors, a